Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: Bounds from Extremal Black Holes and Photon Scattering

-Positivity bounds in the presence of gravity are complicated due to singular $t$-channel graviton exchange, \be \ee see \cite{Adams:2006sv,Cheung:2014ega,Bellazzini:2015cra,Bellazzini:2019xts,Hamada:2018dde}.
-An elegant workaround to eliminate the unwanted graviton pole may be to perform an appropriate spatial compactification that removes the $t$-channel infrared singularity, see \cite{Bellazzini:2019xts}.
+In the absence of gravity, positivity bounds on the $F^4$ operators can be derived using unitarity of forward amplitudes or causality.
+In the presence of gravity, exploiting the forward amplitudes is complicated due to singular $t$-channel graviton exchange, \be \ee see \cite{Adams:2006sv,Cheung:2014ega,Bellazzini:2015cra,Bellazzini:2019xts,Hamada:2018dde}.
+A workaround to eliminate the unwanted graviton pole may be to perform an appropriate spatial compactification that removes the $t$-channel infrared singularity, see \cite{Bellazzini:2019xts}.
 This approach suggests that the $t$-channel graviton pole may simply be discarded in the proof of the positivity bounds.
 It was, however, argued that the obtained results appear to be overly strong \cite{Alberte:2020jsk,Alberte:2020bdz}, at least in the 4d case.
-Another approach to the graviton pole is to work at finite impact parameter and focusing on appropriate sum rules \cite{Caron-Huot:2021enk}.
-This approach produces lower bounds that are negative to some extent.
+Another approach to the graviton pole is to work at finite impact parameter and focus on appropriate sum rules \cite{Caron-Huot:2021enk}.
+In contrast, causality bounds from low-energy photon propagation apply without extra complication in the presence of gravity.
+The standard $F^4$ positivity bounds in $d=4$ are independently obtained from causality arguments, see \cite{CarrilloGonzalez:2023cbf} and also \cite{Eichhorn:2024wba}.